poetic/gnomad-above/README.md

-# Shared schemas used by gnomad-ipad and gnomad-web
+# Load shared schemas before anything else in order to share across gnomad-ipad and gnomad-web application